Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Without automation and streamlining, unusual activity reporting relies on extensive manual data collection that can quickly become burdensome for fintechs and their teams.
 Completing, filing, and investigating a UAR requires a fintech company and its sponsor bank to collect and exchange sensitive information.
 The external exchange of this data also presents privacy and security risks.

-If your company uses UARs as part of your efforts to identify activity that may help combat financial crime, you should use KYC/AML software that can identify and detect potentially unusual activity the moment it happens.
+If your company uses UARs as part of your efforts to identify activity that may help combat financial crime, you should use KYC and Anti-Money Laundering (AML) software that can identify and detect potentially unusual activity the moment it happens.
 This software can also automatically pull subject information into the UAR form, freeing team members to analyze and act on the data they receive.

 Use UARs more effectively with Persona